• Skip to main content

 All in all, these Everyday Essentials plates are of excellent quality and very well priced.

 #2.
-ONFITWAY Olympic Bumper Plates
+Zoomster Olympic Bumper Plates

-If you want your bumper plates to look good and be functional, these Olympic Bumper Plates from ONFITWAY could be a good choice.
-Each plate is black with a colored “fleck” pattern to make each weight easy to identify.
-These plates themselves are well-made, sturdy, and have a steel inner hub for reduced wear and tear.
+If you want your bumper plates to look good and be functional, these Olympic Bumper Plates from Zoomster could be a good choice.

 #3.
 HulkFit Color-Coded Olympic Bumper Plates

-HulkFit color-coded Olympic bumper plates are well-made and well-priced.
-They’re sold individually, in pairs, and in sets.
-These plates look great and are built to last.
 Made to a standard diameter of 17.75 inches, these plates from HulkFit look and feel a lot like competition plates, but they’re considerably cheaper.

 #4.
 Steelbody Olympic Rubber Bumper Plates

-Colored weight plates are great to look at, but they can also get very dirty.
-Black plates don’t show the dirt so much, so they’ll look like new for longer.
 These Olympic Bumper Plates from Steelbody are very hardwearing and should provide a lifetime of workouts.

 On the downside, these plates are not as cushioned as some other bumper plates, so they are probably less suitable for dropping.